cracyc/msdos-player/readme.txt

 This emulator aims to support character user interface utilities, for example file converters, compilers, assemblers, debuggers, and text editors.

-This emulator DOES NOT support graphic/sound hardwares and DOES NOT aim to support game softwares.
+NOTE: This emulator DOES NOT support graphic/sound hardwares and DOES NOT aim to support game softwares.
 I recommend DOSBOx for this purpose.

+----- Windows 10 command prompt [IMPORTANT]

+Win32 console APIs are used to support INT 10H services on MS-DOS Player, but they seem not work correctly on Windows 10's enhanced command prompt.

+Please open the "Command Prompt" Properties by right-clicking on title bar and check "Use legacy console (requires relaunch)".

 ----- How to use